-Results 1–10 of 71 for "Fact Sheet"X related to "Education & Training" Refine Your Search Refine Your Search TopicChildren (28)Teens (16)Socioeconomic status (8)Aging (4)Education (4) 30 more... [+] Lesbian, gay, bisexual, transgender (4)Race (4)Sexuality (4)Law & psychology (3)Anxiety (2)Eating disorders (2)Emotional health (2)Health disparities (2)Human rights (2)Marriage & divorce (2)Natural disasters (2)Parenting (2)Stress (2)Therapy (2)Autism (1)Bullying (1)Death & dying (1)Depression (1)Disability (1)HIV & AIDS (1)Kids & the media (1)Obesity (1)Safety & design (1)Sexual abuse (1)Sleep (1)Suicide (1)Testing issues (1)Trauma (1)Violence (1)Women & men (1)Hide detailsDocument TypeFact SheetXYear2012 (3)2011 (1)Author/ContributorAd Hoc Committee on End-of-Life Issues (1)Valente, Sharon (1) Results 1–10 of 71 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.PsycINFO® Frequently Asked QuestionsAnswers to frequently asked questions about APA's PsycINFO® database.Fact Sheet 2.FAQ for APA Response to International DisastersInformation about APA's response to international disasters, including web-based psychological resources, aiding the United Nations, fielding media inquiries, and donating to the American Red Cross.Fact Sheet 3.Answers to Your Questions For a Better Understanding of Sexual Orientation and HomosexualityThis pamphlet is designed to provide accurate information for those who want to better understand sexual orientation and the impact of prejudice and discrimination on those who identify as lesbian, gay or bisexual.
+Results 1–10 of 71 for "Fact Sheet"X related to "Education & Training" Refine Your Search Refine Your Search TopicChildren (29)Teens (17)Socioeconomic status (8)Pain (5)Education (4) 32 more... [+] Lesbian, gay, bisexual, transgender (4)Race (4)Aging (3)Anxiety (2)Autism (2)Disability (2)Eating disorders (2)Emotional health (2)Health disparities (2)Human rights (2)Marriage & divorce (2)Natural disasters (2)Parenting (2)Stress (2)Therapy (2)ADHD (1)Bullying (1)Death & dying (1)Depression (1)HIV & AIDS (1)Kids & the media (1)Law & psychology (1)Learning & memory (1)Obesity (1)Safety & design (1)Sexual abuse (1)Sleep (1)Suicide (1)Testing issues (1)Trauma (1)Violence (1)Women & men (1)Hide detailsDocument TypeFact SheetXYear2012 (3)2011 (1)Author/ContributorAd Hoc Committee on End-of-Life Issues (1)Valente, Sharon (1) Results 1–10 of 71 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.PsycINFO® Frequently Asked QuestionsAnswers to frequently asked questions about APA's PsycINFO® database.Fact Sheet 2.FAQ for APA Response to International DisastersInformation about APA's response to international disasters, including web-based psychological resources, aiding the United Nations, fielding media inquiries, and donating to the American Red Cross.Fact Sheet 3.Ethnic and Racial Minorities & Socioeconomic StatusCommunities are often segregated by SES, race and ethnicity and they share characteristics of developing nations: low economic development, poor health conditions and low levels of educational attainment.Fact Sheet 4.Answers to Your Questions For a Better Understanding of Sexual Orientation and HomosexualityThis pamphlet is designed to provide accurate information for those who want to better understand sexual orientation and the impact of prejudice and discrimination on those who identify as lesbian, gay or bisexual.
 The brochure is also available in Russian and Spanish.Fact Sheet 5.Health Care Reform: Disparities in Mental Health Status and Mental Health CareBlacks, Latinos, American Indians/Alaska Natives, and Asian Americans are over-represented in populations that are particularly at risk for mental health disorders.
-Additionally, minority individuals may experience symptoms that are undiagnosed, under-diagnosed, or misdiagnosed for cultural, linguistic, or historical reasons.Fact Sheet 7.Education & Socioeconomic Status Fact SheetThis fact sheet explains the impact of socioeconomic status on educational outcomes and ways to reduce risk factors such as slow academic skills development, low literacy, chronic stress, and increased dropout rates.Fact Sheet 8.Answers to Your Questions About Panic DisorderPanic disorder is a highly treatable condition that, once treated, does not lead to any permanent complications.
-The quality of economic, personal and health aspects of life can be severely impacted without treatment.Fact Sheet 9.The Elder Justice Act (S. 1070/H.R.
-1783)The act is designed to provide federal resources to prevent, detect, treat, understand, intervene in and, where appropriate, prosecute elder abuse, neglect and exploitation.Fact Sheet 10.Answers to your Questions About Transgender People, Gender Identity, and Gender ExpressionTransgender is an umbrella term used to describe people whose gender identity (sense of themselves as male or female) or gender expression differs from socially constructed norms associated with their birth sex.
-This includes androgynous, bigendered and gender queer people, who tend to see traditional concepts of gender as restrictive.Fact Sheet (January 2011) Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 72 for "Fact Sheet"X related to "Education & Training"
+Additionally, minority individuals may experience symptoms that are undiagnosed, under-diagnosed, or misdiagnosed for cultural, linguistic, or historical reasons.Fact Sheet 6.Education & Socioeconomic Status Fact SheetThis fact sheet explains the impact of socioeconomic status on educational outcomes and ways to reduce risk factors such as slow academic skills development, low literacy, chronic stress, and increased dropout rates.Fact Sheet 7.Disaster Response Network Fact SheetAPA’s Disaster Response Network is a network of psychologists with training in disaster response who offer volunteer assistance to relief workers, victims, and victim’s families after manmade or natural disasters.Fact Sheet 8.Answers to Your Questions About Panic DisorderPanic disorder is a highly treatable condition that, once treated, does not lead to any permanent complications.
+The quality of economic, personal and health aspects of life can be severely impacted without treatment.Fact Sheet 9.Answers to your Questions About Transgender People, Gender Identity, and Gender ExpressionTransgender is an umbrella term used to describe people whose gender identity (sense of themselves as male or female) or gender expression differs from socially constructed norms associated with their birth sex.
+This includes androgynous, bigendered and gender queer people, who tend to see traditional concepts of gender as restrictive.Fact Sheet (January 2011)10.Discussion Questions for the Science Education Advisory BoardDiscussion questions for the Science Education Advisory Board regarding the study of the impact of specialized public high schools of science, mathematics and technology.Fact Sheet (January 2012) Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 71 for "Fact Sheet"X related to "Education & Training"